G0maa/FullstackOpen/part1/part1_note.md

   * You will often see event handlers defined in a separate place.
 * Functions returning functions can be utilized in defining generic functionality that can be customized with parameters.
 * Never define components inside of other components.
+* ?we use the new style of React that still a large majority of the material found online is outdated for our purposes.?
+*
 ---
 ---
 ### END.